ryanfitzer/design-tokens/README.md

 #### Pre-Release

-A pre-release can be published by merging a pull-request into the `next` branch.
+A pre-release can be published by merging a pull-request into the `next` or `motif` branches.
 All of the same commit message rules still apply.

-The NPM package can be installed by appending the `@next` to the package name:
+The NPM package can be installed by appending the `@next` or `@motif` to the package name:

 ```
 npm install @tapestry-inc/design-tokens@next
+npm install @tapestry-inc/design-tokens@motif
 ```

-The CDN distribution is available in the `next` directory at the CDN root URL.
+The CDN distribution is available in the `next` or `motif` directories at the CDN root URL.

 #### Commit Message Conventions